 1 wine glass of Loch Dhu Whisky.

-Fill one-third full of fine ice; shake and strain in a fancy red wine glass.
-Put in a piece of twisted lemon peel in the glass, and serve.
+Fill one-third with fine ice, shake, and strain in a fancy red wine glass.
+Add a piece of twisted lemon peel to the glass, and serve.

 Improved Whiskey Cocktail – 1889